Samsung i8910 Omnia HD

 Samsung GT-i8910 Omnia HD is a smartphone manufactured by Samsung Electronics, first announced at MWC 2009 on February 18, 2009.
 The device was the first phone capable of playing and recording 720p HD video.
-It runs on the S60 5th Edition (Symbian^1) platform, the only Samsung device to do so.
+It runs on the S60 5th Edition (Symbian^1) platform, one of the few Samsung devices to do so.

 Features and capabilities

 The HD comes in two versions: with 8 or 16 GB of integrated storage, both having a hot-swappable microSD card slot handling up to 32 GB.
 The i8910 HD is a quad-band GSM/GPRS/EDGE handset with tri-band UMTS support, HSDPA (up to 7.2 Mbit/s) and HSUPA (up to 5.76 Mbit/s) support.
 The Australian release supports the UMTS 2100/900 Mhz frequency band, making it dual band UMTS and operational on Optus' 'yes G' dual band network but not on Telstra's 'Next G' network, as that operates on the UMTS 850 Mhz band only.
 In this instance the GSM network would be used (slower speeds, no video calls, etc.).